maheshbvv/maheshbvv/README.md

 - 👋 Hi, I’m @maheshbvv
-- 👀 I’m interested in Python and Django
+- 👀 I’m interested in Flutter and Firebase
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Django
+- 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me https://github.com/maheshbvv

 <!---